legendu-net/blog/docs/articles/2018/09/ssh-tunnel/index.md

 ## Advanced Usage 2: SSH Tunnel to Avoid 2FA

 Suppose you have 2 machines A and B.
-Machine B is only accssible from machine A using SSH through 2FA.
+Machine B is only accessible from machine A using SSH through 2FA.
 You can create and persist a SSH tunnel from machine A to machine B (2FA is still required when creating the SSH tunnel).
 Then you can avoid 2FA when connecting from machine A to machine B by using the created SSH tunnel as socks5 proxy through tools such as ProxyChains.

-If you do not want to rely another another tools (such as ProxyChains), you can configure SSH to persist and reuse connections.
+If you do not want to rely on other tools (such as ProxyChains), you can configure SSH to persist and reuse connections.
 For more discussions on this,
 please refer to the
 [SSH Tunnel - Multiplexing / ControlMaster](tips-on-ssh)
 .

-## Advanced Usage 3: Access Service in an Indirectly Accessible Remote Server
+## Advanced Usage 3: Access Service in an Indirectly Accessible Remote Server (Local Port Forwarding)

 Suppose you have 2 machines A and B.
 Machine B cannot visit the public network or machine A.
 However,
-machine B is accssible (directly or via a bastion server) from machine A using SSH and machine A can visit the public network.
+machine B is accessible (directly or via a bastion server) from machine A using SSH and machine A can visit the public network.
 You can follow the steps below to access service running on machine B.